matthewgream/e22900t22u/README.md

 The DIP module is wired to the Pi expansion header at 3V3 TTL levels.
 The Pi needs `serial-console` to be disabled.

 Note that the 30 dBm versions do run at 3V3 but are recommended to use 5V0 to achieve full TX power.
 If doing so using the Pi's 5V0, the GPIO logic levels may need to be level shifted (at least the input levels; the output levels from the Pi may be sufficient).
+I have only tested 3V3 configuration, not 5V0.

 ### Wiring (Pi → E22 DIP)